San Gimignano

 Piazza Della Cisterna

-Piazza Della Cisterna is an old piazza in San Gimignano which is one of the most medieval looking piazzas in the town.
-There is an old stone well in the center of the piazza which is not in use any longer.
-The weekly market is organized here in the piazza every Thursday.
+Piazza Della Cisterna is an old piazza in San Gimignano, which is one of the most medieval looking piazzas in town.
+There is an old stone well in its center, which is no longer in use.
+The weekly market is organized here every Thursday.

 Fiera Delle Messi

-Fiera Delle Messi is held in San Gimignano every year in June.
-The locals take out a procession and are dressed in medieval costumes and various traditional rituals are followed during the festival.
+The Fiera Delle Messi (The Harvest Fair) is held in San Gimignano every year in June.
+The locals, dressed in medieval costumes, gather for a procession, and various traditional rituals are followed during the festival.
 There is normally a feast after the procession.

 Stay and Accommodation

 San Gimignano has quite a lot of good hotels since the town attracts many tourists every year.
 There are also a few good Bed & Breakfasts and some luxury hotels in Sam Gimignano as well as in the towns nearby.
-However, not people prefer to stay in town since there are only a few places to explore here.
-Some of the good hotels to try in San Gimignano are Hotel Casolare le Terre Rosse, Villa Ducci, Hotel Sovestro, Relais Capuccina, La Cisterna, L'Antico Pozzo, Leon Bianco, Hotel San Michele and Hotel Villa Belvedre.
+However, most people prefer to stay in town, since there are only a few places to explore here.
+Some of the good hotels to try in San Gimignano are Hotel Casolare le Terre Rosse, Hotel Sovestro, Relais Cappuccina, La Cisterna, L’Antico Pozzo, Leon Bianco, Hotel San Michele and Hotel Villa Belvedere.
+Out of town there are also some camping sites.

 Eating in San Gimignano

-There are some good restaurants, bars, trattorias and pizzerias in San Gimignano where visitors can get good food.
-The restaurants here serve food which is simple and made with freshly grown ingredients and the dishes are mostly Italian and Tuscan.
-Sea food and good wines are available everywhere in San Gimignano.
-Some of the best known restaurants in town are Ristorante Le Terazze, Ristorante Le Vecchia Mura, Osteria Delle Catene and Dulcisinfundo.
-There are plenty of smaller restaurants around the center of the historic town where the locals eat, these places serve good food at quite low rates.
+There are some good restaurants, bars, trattorias and pizzerias in San Gimignano.
+Restaurants serve food which is simple and made with freshly grown ingredients and dishes are mostly Italian and Tuscan.
+Seafood and good wines are available everywhere in San Gimignano.
+Some of the best known restaurants in town are Cum Quibus, Ristorante Le Vecchia Mura, Il Trovatore, Fattoria Poggio Alloro and Osteria Delle Catene.
+There are plenty of smaller restaurants around the center of the historic town where the locals eat: these places serve good food at quite low rates.
+Don’t forget to try gelato in San Gimignano!

 Shopping in San Gimignano

 There are a few places in San Gimignano where tourists can shop.
 There are quite a lot of small shops in the older section of the town where locals sell clothes, jewelry, furniture, pottery and many other artifacts.
-The town is known mostly for its olive oil, wine, dairy products and agricultural products so the best things to purchase in San Gimignano are bottles of wines and virgin olive oil and local cheese.
-There are many vineyards located around San Gimignano where good quality grape vines are grown and the wines available here are known to be some of the best in Italy.
+The town is known mostly for its olive oil, wine, dairy products and agricultural products so the best things to purchase in San Gimignano are bottles of wine, virgin olive oil and local cheese.
+There are many vineyards located on the hills around the town, where good quality grape is grown and the wines available here are known to be some of the best in Italy.